Aryan3212/event-management-service/README.md

 npm i
 ```

-Create a database in MySQL and put your congigurations inside `src/app-data-source.ts`
+Create a database in MySQL and put your configurations inside `src/app-data-source.ts`

 Run seeding script